Last Modified: September 20, 2021 | Previous Versions

 “SLA” means the then-current service level agreements described at https://chronicle.security/legal/service-level-agreement.

-“Suspend” or “Suspension” means disabling access to or use of the Services or components of the Services.
+“Suspend” or “Suspension” means disabling or limiting access to or use of the Services or components of the Services.

 “Taxes” means all government-imposed taxes, except for taxes based on Chronicle’s net income, net worth, asset value, property value, or employment.

 “Third-Party Legal Proceeding” means any formal legal proceeding filed by an unaffiliated third party before a court or government tribunal (including any appellate proceeding).